axonivy-market/db-utils/db-utils-product/README.md

 Note, that for importing, the sheets in your Excel must be in the right order to not break any constraints.
 To get the right order, it is best to export the database first.
 Export will create an Excel with the right sheet order.

 Note, that Excel has restrictions on the maximum size of columns and sheets.
-This feature can be helpful for testing or for initial database setup but it should not be used for database backups and similary "serious" database tasks.
+This feature can be helpful for testing or for initial database setup but it should not be used for database backups and similarly "serious" database tasks.

 ### Settings